socketry/async/guides/getting-started/README.md

 end
 ~~~

-You can also specify that all unhandled exceptions including `StandardError` be raised immediately using the `:propagate_errors` option.
+You can also specify that all unhandled exceptions including `StandardError` be raised immediately using the `:raise_errors` option.
 If this option is set in a subtask it will apply to the parent task.

 ~~~ruby
 require 'async'